8 Minute Read

-Yuntai Mountain also known as Yuntaishan Geopark is a 200km area of outstanding natural beauty hidden within the Taighangshan Mountains in China’s Henan Province.
-The park comprises of gorges cut through the age old red rock, high waterfalls and stunning mountain scenery.
+Yuntai Mountain also known as Yuntaishan Geopark is a 200km area of outstanding natural beauty hidden within the Taighangshan Mountains in China‘s Henan Province.
+The park comprises of gorges cut through the millennia-old red rock, high waterfalls and stunning mountain scenery.

 The Qingtiane River cuts through the steep cliffs; occasionally forming deep turquoise pools and small waterfalls that cascade over large fallen rocks.
-Fresh water springs trickle down the cliff face and gather momentum before culminating in impressive falls hundreds of feet tall.
-A footpath follows the river as you criss-cross your way through the gorge as you pass by layers of rock formed over millions of years.
+Freshwater springs trickle down the cliff face and gather momentum before culminating in impressive falls hundreds of feet tall.

 What is the best time to visit Yuntai Mountain?